WCCR (AM)

-WCCR (1260 AM) is a commercial radio station licensed to Cleveland, Ohio, known as "AM 1260 The Rock" and carrying a Catholic-oriented religious format.
-Owned by St. Peter the Rock Media, Inc., a nonprofit corporation which has applied for 501(c)(3) tax-exempt status with the Internal Revenue Service, WCCR serves Greater Cleveland as the local affiliate for EWTN Radio.
+WCCR (1260 AM) is a commercial radio station licensed to Cleveland, Ohio, United States, featuring a Catholic–oriented religious format known as "AM 1260 The Rock".
+Owned by St. Peter the Rock Media, Inc., a nonprofit corporation which has applied for 501(c)(3) tax–exempt status with the Internal Revenue Service, WCCR serves Greater Cleveland as the local affiliate for EWTN Radio.
 WCCR's studios are located in the Cleveland suburb of Broadview Heights and the station transmitter resides in neighboring Brecksville.
+In addition to a standard analog transmission, WCCR is simulcast full-time over WEOL in Elyria and is available online.

 History

 WDOK

 The station began on April 30, 1950, as WDOK when Wayne Mack resigned his position at WGAR (1220 AM) to establish the station with Frederick C. Wolf and chief engineer Morris Pierce, who became station president.
 Wolf himself was a longtime ethnic broadcaster on Cleveland stations WHK, WJAY, and WGAR, in addition to being the founder of Cleveland Recording Co. for the production of spot commercials, nationality music, and auditions.

-Early programming was highlighted by Wayne Mack's imaginary concert programs, such as "Hometown Band Concert", "Candlelight Concert", and "Waltz Palace."
-WDOK's format was soon simulcast full-time on WDOK 102.1-FM.
+Early programming was highlighted by Wayne Mack's imaginary concert programs, such as "Hometown Band Concert", "Candlelight Concert", and "Waltz Palace".
+WDOK's format was soon simulcast full-time on WDOK-FM 102.1.
 Throughout the 1950s and early 1960s, the station maintained a format of adult standards, although it did buck contemporary music trends by broadcasting two hours of classical music programming each night.
 By 1957, WDOK also was the radio home for 18 different nationality programs, most of them broadcast on Sundays.
 Wolf sold his stake in WDOK and WDOK-FM to Transcontinent Television Corp. of New York in 1962.

-Meanwhile, across town in the early 1960s, top-40 radio was flourishing led by KYW and WHK.
-In July 1964, three account executives at WHK – Norman Wain, Bob Weiss, and Joe Zingale – quit their jobs to form Westchester Corporation.
-They purchased WFAS in White Plains, New York (located in Westchester County, hence Westchester Corporation) in December 1964, and honed their skills in running a top-40 station.
+Meanwhile, across town in the early 1960s, top–40 radio was flourishing led by KYW and WHK.
+In July 1964, three account executives at WHK Norman Wain, Bob Weiss, and Joe Zingale – quit their jobs to form Westchester Corporation.
+They purchased WFAS in White Plains, New York (located in Westchester County, hence Westchester Corporation) in December 1964, and honed their skills in running a top–40 station.
 They returned to Cleveland the following year and purchased WDOK and WDOK-FM in November 1965.